markusmobius/Crowdsourcr/doc/_sources/usage/xmlformat.rst.txt

 Crowdsourcr calculates the sum of bonus points on any cHIT regardless of whether this sum is actually attainable.
 For example, the ``elaborate_conditional_tasks.xml`` asks you to pick between color ``red`` and ``blue`` and then asks a conditional followup question on each response (which is incentivized with two bonus points).
 The sum of bonus points on any cHIT is 4 but a worker can only achieve 2 bonus points.
-Hence, as they survey designer, you need to be aware of the attainable bonus points in order to scale the bonus amount appropriately.
+Hence, as the survey designer, you need to be aware of the attainable bonus points in order to scale the bonus amount appropriately.

 Rewarding Agreement